REALM: An MLLM-Agent Framework for Open World 3D Reasoning Segmentation and Editing on Gaussian Splatting: Experiments

 \textit{(1) LERF and 3D-OVS datasets:} We select 2 representative scenes from the LERF dataset and 5 from the 3D-OVS dataset.
 To establish implicit prompt–mask pairs, we re-annotate the original prompts~\cite{ye2024gaussian} using Qwen2.5-VL and then rigorously manually curate the annotations.

 \textit{(2) REALM3D dataset:} To facilitate future research, we introduce REALM3D, a dataset specifically designed to evaluate 3D reasoning segmentation.
 REALM3D comprises 100+ 3D scenes captured in multiview images, along with 3D point clouds and camera poses generated by VGGT~\cite{wang2025vggt}.
-We annotate 1k+ prompt–mask pairs using Qwen2.5-VL and SAM, covering diverse forms of implicit and explicit prompts (as shown in Fig.~\ref{supfig:realm3d_annotate}).
+We annotate 1k+ prompt–mask pairs using Qwen2.5-VL and SAM, covering diverse forms of implicit and explicit prompts (see Fig.~\ref{fig:ream_example} and Tab.~\ref{tab:realm3d_dataset_attribute}).
 REALM3D can be used to evaluate the robustness of models across diverse applications.
 We provide details of REALM3D in the supplementary materials.

-\textbf{Baselines and metrics.} We compare REALM against previous state-of-the-art methods for open-vocabulary 3D segmentation, including GS-Group~\cite{ye2024gaussian}, Gaga~\cite{lyu2024gaga}, and GAGS~\cite{peng2024gags}.
+\textbf{Baselines and metrics.} We compare REALM against previous state-of-the-art methods for open-vocabulary 3D segmentation, including Gaga~\cite{lyu2024gaga}, GAGS~\cite{peng2024gags}, and GS-Group~\cite{ye2024gaussian}.
 We report the mIoU and mBIoU following previous works ~\cite{shi2024language, qin2024langsplat, kerr2023lerf, peng2024gags} to quantitatively exanimate the accuracy of 3D reasoning segmentation results.

 \textbf{Implementation.} We implement REALM using the PyTorch framework.
 We set the number of clustered views $N^{\text{cluster}} = 24$ and the number of global views $N^{\text{global}} = 8$.
 The local refinement is performed with 50 optimization steps.
 The selection of these hyper-parameters is further discussed in the ablation study.
 More implementation details can be found in the supplementary materials.
 All the results can be obtained using an NVIDIA RTX 3090 GPU.